westleyrussell/SPGammaIota/README.md

 ## To get started:

+First of all, you'll need to clone the project:
+* Run `git clone https://github.com/westleyrussell/SPGammaIota.git && cd SPGammaIota`

 Dependencies are listed the SigmaPi/requirements.txt file.
 To automatically install all of the dependencies, you can use [Pip](http://www.pip-installer.org/en/latest/index.html)!
 I would also recommend using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to isolate this project from your desktop Python environment, but that is not strictly necessary.

 * Run `pip install SigmaPi/requirements.txt` to install the dependencies.